-- Frankenweenie: It's okay to be "weird" as long as it's the right kind of weird.
+- It's okay to be "weird" — as long as you're careful about the consequences of your actions.

 - How to Train Your Dragon 2: Hiccup learns the surprisingly dark Aesop that some people simply cannot be reasoned with and can only be brought down by violence.
 This drives his entire conflict with his father, as Hiccup believes he can talk sense into the Big Bad Drago while The Good King Stoick knows better than to even try.

 - The Hunchback of Notre Dame: Kindness and friendship don't mean you're entitled to, or even ready for, a relationship, and that people want to be with someone who understands and respects them as people, not ideals.
 Esmeralda didn't fall in love with Phoebus just to "pair up the pretty people" but because he saw her as a real person (neither an angel or a witch as Quasimodo and Frollo respectively did).

 - Ident: Life is hard and filled with thankless moments, but complete freedom doesn't guarantee happiness either.